wasd96040501/conv3x3/README.md

 However, this code uses Eigen::internal, which means it is unstable when Eigen upgrades.
 In future, I will remove the dependency on Eigen.

 ---
+# Problem
+- In some special case, like when out_width is not multiple of 4, or out_channel not multiple of 8, performence decrease hugely
+---
 # Future
 - More generic code generation for kernel like 5x5, 7x7... conv.
 - Remove the constrain of padding = 0, which can be done with little modification to pack_rhs.
+- Improve border case performance
-- some special stride and dialation
+- Some special stride and dialation
 - Turn into a mature convolution package.